krs24/C346-Game/docs/proposal.md

 * Leodan Diaz Aguilera

-Our plan is to create a game using the Unity3d Game Engine and C#.
-We are currently unsure of the exact type of game we want to make.
+Our plan is to create a 2D roguelike game using the Unity3D Game Engine and C#.
+Right now we are working on ideas for our game's setting.
+We might do a traditional dungeon crawler roguelike, or a more survival based zombie apocalypse type game.
+The game will feature a basic leveling system where the player can earn experience by defeating various enemies.
+Also it may be possible to find weapon and armor upgrades as the player progesses in levels.

-### Possible Game Ideas
+### Possible Game Features

-* 2D roguelike game
-* 2D survival game
-* 2D or 3D puzzle game
-* 2D or 3D adventure game
+* Procedurally Generated Levels
+* Player Leveling System
+* Ability to Save Current Progress
+* Multiple Enemies
+* Weapon and Armor Upgrades